geert-janklaps/recap-2024-getting-started-with-typescript-codejam/exercises/ex3/README.md

 👉 Explore the generated project, notice that the project is properly generated using TypeScript (Component.ts & tsconfig.json files present)

 ![CAP Project - Sample Handlers](images/10.png)

+👉 Open up a new terminal window (or re-use one if you still have one open)

 ![CAP Project - Sample Handlers](images/11.png)

+👉  We're all set to launch our project & start testing our fullstack application with TypeScript, launch the project again by running the watch command and wait for the server to start.

+    cds-ts watch

+👉 Notice that the CDS watch command now outputs some additional information from the cds-ui5-plugin (live reload & live transpilation enabled)

 ![CAP Project - Sample Handlers](images/12.png)

+👉 Open the CAP Service & open the generated application

 ![CAP Project - Sample Handlers](images/13.png)

+👉 Try-out the application

 ![CAP Project - Sample Handlers](images/14.png)